mingailis-grygelaitis/mingailis-grygelaitis/README.md

 - 👋 Hi, I’m @mingailis-grygelaitis
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in various technologies
-- 🌱 I’m currently learning vanilla js and react
+- 🌱 I’m currently learning ci/cd technologies, containerisation and orchestration
 - 📫 How to reach me -> https://www.linkedin.com/in/mingailis-grygelaitis-25752211a/

 <!---